Psalm 16:11. You make known to me the path of life;

 at your right hand are pleasures forevermore.

 What brings you pleasure?
 It’s ok to answer.
 Eating?
 Entertainment?
 Exercise?
 Sex?
 Your work?
 A hobby?
 There is no end to the things in this life that bring us pleasure.
-In fact, everything we do, we do because it brings pleasure.
+In fact, everything we do, we do because it brings some level of pleasure.
 Even the things we “don’t want to do,” we do because we want to avoid the pain, guilt, or suffering of not doing them.

 Psalm 16:8-9.
 I have set the LORD always before me…Therefore my heart is glad, and my whole being rejoices.